amilajack/ast-metadata-inferer/README.md

 For all the API's it supports, it gives the
 * AST node type of the API (`MemberExpression`, `NewExpression`, or `CallExpression`)
-* If the API is statically invoked
+* Determines if an API is statically invoked (ex. `document.querySelector()`)
-* The kind of API it is
+* Determines if an API is a CSS or JS API
+* Provides compatibility information from `mdn-browser-compat-data`

 ## Example

 ```js
 import AstMetadata from 'ast-metadata-inferer';